Amyleep97/AmyPearce_T1A3/README.md

 # Design help documentation which includes a set of instructions which accurately describe how to use and install the application.

 You must include:
-- steps to install the application
+- steps to install the application:

+1. Open the command prompt
+2. use:  ``` sudo apt-get update ``` to check sudo apt then use: ``` sudo apt-get update; sudo apt-get upgrade ``` to update/upgrade sudo apt
+3. use: ```
+.
+Install Python 3.12
+.
+Launch Python 3.12 afterit has been downloaded
+.

 - any dependencies required by the application to operate
 - any system/hardware requirements
 - how to use any command line arguments made for the application